zust-ai/zust-ai.github.io/source/_posts/basics-of-photography-edits.md

 ---
-title: Behind the Lens: Understanding the Basics of Photography Edits
+title: Behind the Lens- Understanding the Basics of Photography Edits
 author: saquib
 index_img: /images/basics-of-photography-edits/basics-of-photography-edits.webp
 description: Transform your photography with key editing techniques - exposure adjustments, cropping, sharpening, and more!
 Perfect for beginners seeking to enhance their skills.